Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

  ```bash
 make run TARGET=sw_emu EMU_FULL=1 BATCH_SIZE=1024 NUM_OF_BATCHES=16 MAX_SCHEDULED_BATCHES=8
  ```
-Here, you can choose the batch size, number of batches, maximum scheduled batches, and full length emulation mode by setting **EMU_FULL=1**.
+Here, the batch size, number of batches, maximum scheduled batches can be chosen and full length emulation mode can be enabled by setting **EMU_FULL=1**.
 If it is set to '0', the emulation uses small data set for emulation.
 For the actual FPGA run, full length data is used.
 In general, the setting of these parameter is such that **NUM_OF_BATCHES** = N * **MAX_SCHEDULED_BATCHES**, where N is an integer number.

 ## Summary